ACADEMIC ADVISING AND COLLEGE ADMISSIONS

 Do you enjoy and excel in your science and math courses?
 Do you think you want to become a physician?
 Maybe you’ve learned to code and write APPs or were told you would make a great engineer?

-Bonnie R. Rabin, Ph.D, provides pre-college academic advising for aspiring STEM students, ensuring academic success and helping you set yourself apart from other STEM applicants.
+Bonnie R. Rabin, Ph.D, provides pre-college STEM academic advising, ensuring academic success and helping you set yourself apart from other STEM college applicants.

 - Develop your unique research interests in traditional & cutting-edge areas of science, math, engineering and technology.